Create Comparison

 1. Select Comparison Type:

-After clicking on Create New Comparison, you'll have options to choose the Comparison Type either Same DB or Cross DB.
+After clicking on Create New Comparison, you'll have options to choose the Comparison Type either Shallow Comparison or Deep Comparison.

 2. After selecting the Comparison Type, give your comparison a name.